taroooyan/bg-wiki/NANO-MANUAL.md

 ![](https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/front_plate_assembly.jpg)
 * Replace the liner into the plastic case, and gently but ﬁrmly insert the assembled bGeigie Nano into the liner.
 Check that the sensor is properly aligned with the opening in the liner.
 (Alternatively place the Nano into the liner and insert them together into the case.)
 It should be a very snug ﬁt.
 Close the case.
 The case closes properly when the clasp shuts tightly with click.
 (If initially the case cannot be completely closed, check carefully for any jammed point, fix and try again.)

-* 8 clear neoprene feet are provided in the kit to stick on the 4 corners of the top and bottom sides of the case.
-Theyʼre not absolutely necessary, but these feet or runners make it easier to mount the device in many situations.
-See “Mounting tips.” [needs to be added!!]
+* 8 clear neoprene feet or runners are provided in the kit to stick on the 4 corners of the top and bottom sides of the case.
+Theyʼre not absolutely necessary, but these pads make it easier to mount the device in many situations.

 * Strap(s)are provided to make it easier to mount the Nano on a car or other vehicle.
-See “Mounting tips.” [needs to be added!]
+See “Mounting tips” [in the Operation Manual].

 In this conﬁguration, the Nano is fully operational for most types of data gathering.
-See the "Nano User Guide" (operations manual).  [needs to be added!]
+See the "Nano User Guide" (operations manual).

 An optional beta window can be made if desired.
-See “Options.” [needs to be added!]
+[See in the Operation Manual].

 An Apple audio cord is provided for iGeigie mode update to online databases.
 See the "Safecast API User Manual". [needs to be added!]